meshula/wrinkles/README.md

 ## Todo List (10/9/25)

+* [x] optimize generating the ProjectionOperatorMap for large otio files
 * [ ] Can Projection Operator go away?
 * [ ] Can the Projection Operator map get melded in with Topology, omitting both the Projection Operator and Operator Map?